 Weather and Seasonality

-During warmer months, scheduling is more flexible.
+In extreme weather conditions, the date will be postponed for safety reasons.
 In winter, restrictions may occur due to ice or storms, but modern ships are equipped for various weather conditions.

 Further Information